 17/4 Cairo to Habbaniya, Iraq in 5hrs 30 minutes.

 18/4 Habbaniya, Iraq to Bahrein (Muharaq) in 5hrs 30 minutes, bursting a tyre on landing.

 26/4 Bahrein to Trucial States (Air crash, no further details) 4hrs 30 minutes.

 15/5 by USAF Liberator to Alahabad in 5hrs, then to Calcutta (Dum Dum) in 4hrs 45 minutes.

 16/5 by Air Mail Hudson to Ranchi (Bihar) in 3hrs 45 minutes.

 June & July 1944: Rocket firing course and cross country flying at Ranchi.

 27 July 1944: 211 Squadron, Chowringa (Chiringa).
 There they flew 12 successful operations with 211 Squadron, possibly in Beaufighter E-Edward.

 27 Sep 1944: Their 13th operation.
 With the promise of promotion from Warrant Officer on his return, they were shot down by ground fire.
 Squadron Leader Meagher had recommended Oblein’s promotion for approval in August.
 Promoted Wing Commander, Meagher then endorsed the recommendation he himself had made!

-April 1945: having survived Rangoon Jail and a quite hair-raising liberation, JH Oblein was repatriated, arriving home in Somerset by Dakota on 16 June 1945.
+April 1945: having survived Rangoon Gaol and a quite hair-raising liberation, JH Oblein was repatriated, arriving home in Somerset by Dakota on 16 June 1945.